BOOK YOUR CONSULTATION

 - The modern law can be summarised as follows.
 Where a nuisance has been created by the actions or omissions of a trespasser, or by some other means, without the actions, omissions, authority or permission of occupier of land, the occupier is liable if he has knowledge or ought to have known of the existence of the nuisance, it is foreseeable that damage could occur, and he fails to comply with the measures of duty of care to abate the nuisance.

-- Measured duty of care considerations – per Wilberforce and Megaw LJ in Leakey
+- Measured duty of care considerations – per Leakey.

 Animals and Nuisance

-Nuisance sometimes cause by animals entering land and distressing stock or harming person property on the land
+Nuisance sometimes caused by animals entering land and distressing stock or harming property on the land.

-The rule of (Scienter) – strict liability proceeds upon the basis of the classification of the animal; that is the circumstances that lead to liability will depend upon whether the animal is classified as wild or as domesticated.
+The rule of (Scienter) – strict liability proceeds upon the basis of the classification of the animal; liability depends on whether the animal is classified as wild or domesticated.

 Public and private nuisance are available for damage caused by animals.